Okay, so I’m not amongst the first to review this much anticipated book but I’m here and I’m so excited.

 If I had one negative thing to say about Go Set a Watchman, it would be this: some of the references to American history and culture are just too obscure for British folk like me.
 I do not speak for all Brits as I’m sure many of you out there will understand her subtle remarks but, honestly, a lot of them escape me and I don’t feel like looking up every name I don’t recognise to understand a book.
 Maybe one day it will become clearer as I become older and wiser but, for now, the first half of the book loses me a bit.
 Even when I tried to look up obscure allusions I wasn’t even sure what to look for.
 Damn it, Lee.
 Why do you have to be so politically witty?!
 I still loved it though.

 As can always be expected of Jean Louise Finch, there is a great deal of sarcasm and snobbery from her as she is placed amongst the racially ignorant and several rants about how people are just people and shouldn’t be treated as anything less or anything more.
-Nowadays, we can all say with confidence that Scout is right and that her point could not be more valid but woah was she radical!
+Nowadays, we can all say with confidence that Scout is right and that her point could not be more valid.
 It’s clear that Scout is Lee’s advocate and, even though her views are more commonly agreed with now, Jean Louise – together with Lee – is still a breath of fresh air.

 Maycomb has become a place dear to many people’s hearts and this book solidifies that feeling for me.
 It’s nice to have an unexpected “How They Got On” finale.
 My friend once wrote something along the lines of “does Scout’s life end when we turn the last page?”
 Well, no. Not now!